JosenRomero/BTC-Chat/README.md

 # BTC-Chat

-A virtual assistant designed to help you understand everything about Bitcoin.
+A chatbot designed to help you understand everything about Bitcoin.

 ## Built with